arturmatlega/instalguru-blog-en/_drafts/how-to-waterproof-bathroom-flooring-and-walls.md

 ## Is every waterproofing product the same?

-Bathroom waterproofing can be done with three types of products - each has sealing properties, but it is meant for various types of surfaces. for this reason, their properties differ.
+Bathroom waterproofing can be done with three types of products - each has sealing properties, but it is meant for various types of surfaces.
+For this reason, their properties differ.

 {:.list.list-positive}

 * **Liquid waterproofing membrane** - it is based on synthetic resin, thanks to which it provides a perfect protection.
 The product is very easy to use - one just has to mix it and cover a particular area with it, using e.g. a special roller or brush.
 The first layer can be laid freely, while the next one must be perpendicular to it.
 The biggest advantage of the membrane is its versatility.
-It can be used both for concrete surfaces, cement plaster and plasterborads.
+It can be used both for concrete surfaces, cement plaster and plasterboards.
 This type of protection is highly recommended for anybody who values their time - the membrane dries quickly, so one can immediately start laying the tiles in the bathroom.
 * **Sealing compounds** - it's a perfect alternative to a liquid membrane.
 It is made of cement mortar and synthetic resin.
 This type of material has much more dense structure than the previously mentioned membrane.
 It is typically used for securing mineral surfaces, but manufacturers also offer products for panel or stone cladding.
-The compund should be applied cross-wise, in two layers.
+The compound should be applied cross-wise, in two layers.
 It cannot be used for interiors with underfloor radiant heating.
 * **Cement-based waterproofing compounds** - also a highly effective material, used not only for bathrooms, but on balconies, patios, and to protect foundations as well.
 The material is highly durable, frost-resistant and flexible.

 ![](/uploads/hydroizolacja3.jpg)